VeraSimon/Computer-Architecture/ls8/README.md

 that result in `IR`, the _Instruction Register_.
 This can just be a local variable in `cpu_run()`.

-Some instructions requires up to the next two bytes of data _after_ the `PC` in memory to perform operations on.
+Some instructions require up to the next two bytes of data _after_ the `PC` in memory to perform operations on.
 Sometimes the byte value is a register number, other times it's a constant value (in the case of `LDI`).
 Using `cpu_ram_read()`, read the bytes at `PC+1` and `PC+2` from RAM into variables `operandA` and `operandB` in case the instruction needs them.

-Then, depending on the value of the opcode, perform the actions needed for the instruction per the LS-8 spec.
+Then, depending on the value of the opcode (instruction), perform the actions needed for the instruction per the LS-8 spec.
 Maybe a `switch` statement...?
 Plenty of options.

 After the handler returns, the `PC` needs to be updated to point to the next